Wanamaker expeditions

-The Wanamaker expeditions were a series of three journeys led by Joseph K. Dixon to the Native peoples living in the US in the early 20th century.
+The Wanamaker expeditions were a series of three journeys led by Joseph K. Dixon to various tribes of Native peoples living in the US in the early 20th century.
 The three expeditions were primarily sponsored by department store magnate Rodman Wanamaker.

 Background

 The concept of sending an "expedition" to visit tribes originated with Joseph K. Dixon, an author and photographer.
 Rodman Wanamaker sponsored Dixon, who named the project "the Rodman Wanamaker Expeditions to the Indians".
 Dixon was the "educational director" (essentially a public relations worker) of Philadelphia department store Wanamaker's.
 Wanamaker's had been founded in 1876 by Rodman's father John Wanamaker.
 By the turn of the century, it had grown into a large store with several locations around the country.
 The company became known for offering a range of entertainment in addition to products.
 Historian Alan Trachtenberg notes that such stores in the early twentieth century were locations where people learned what it meant to be an American.
 Dixon was convinced such expeditions offered a great opportunity for the company and could be good for the nation as well.
 White Americans saw Native Americans as a vanishing race and became interested in their culture.
 Efforts were also made to "assimilate" Natives into white society.
 Dixon had fashioned himself as an authority on Native Americans.